 Before students work on creating their own pages, write a sentence together to practice.
 Choose a letter from the alphabet.
 Select a hard or an easy letter depending on the ability level of your class.
 Begin by brainstorming with the class all the animals that begin with this letter.
 For example, if you choose B, students will brainstorm examples such as bear, beaver, bunny, bobcat, bird, buffalo.

 As a class, write an original sentence using alliteration.
 A great place to start is by creating a short sentence in the noun–verb–noun format, starting with the animal.
 As students suggest new verbs and nouns, write them on the board and then choose the ones you want to use.
 An example might be, “Birds build bubbles.”

 Now, have the class brainstorm all of the adjectives and adverbs they can think of for this letter.
 For example, blue, bounce, bravely, build, break, big, and bubble.
 Then, see where you can add them into the sentence.
 For example, Blue birds build big bubbles.

-Open Pixie and ask a student volunteer to draw a picture depicting the sentence.
+Log in to Wixie or Wriddle and create a new blank project.
+Ask a student volunteer to draw a picture depicting the sentence.
 If you have an interactive whiteboard, work together as a class to take turns using the paint tools to illustrate the sentence.
-Have a strong reader read the sentence as you record it on the Pixie page.
+Have a strong reader read the sentence as you record it on the page.